MRtrix3/mrtrix3/docs/reference/commands/mrgrid.rst

 - crop: The image extent after cropping, can be specified either manually for each axis dimensions, or via a mask or reference image.
 The image can be cropped to the extent of a mask.
 This is useful for axially-acquired brain images, where the image size can be reduced by a factor of 2 by removing the empty space on either side of the brain.

-- pad: Analogously, to cropping, padding increases the FOV of an image without image interpolation.
+- pad: Analogously to cropping, padding increases the FOV of an image without image interpolation.
 Pad and crop can be performed simultaneously by specifying signed specifier argument values to the -axis option.

 This command encapsulates and extends the functionality of the superseded commands 'mrpad', 'mrcrop' and 'mrresize'.
-Note the difference in -axis convention used for 'mrcrop' and 'mrpad' (see -axis option description) and the 1 voxel difference when cropping to a mask image.
+Note the difference in -axis convention used for 'mrcrop' and 'mrpad' (see -axis option description) and the difference in the margin when cropping to a mask image.

 Example usages
 --------------